Moving on up

 - General Register Office index to births, marriages and deaths in England and Wales (St Catherine's).

 - Electoral rolls for Australian states and territories other than Western Australia, 1988 onwards.

 Exceptions - these items have been moved to the 3rd floor

 - General Register Office indexes to consular, armed forces and marine births, marriages and deaths.

 - 2008 electoral rolls for Australian states and territories

-The Genealogy Centre is located on the 1st floor of the State Library and was opened in December 1999 to cater for an increased interest in family history in the community.
+The Genealogy Centre was opened in December 1999 to cater for an increased interest in family history in the community.
 It houses an extensive collection of resources which can be used to trace your ancestors from around the world.
 The collection is particularly strong for other Australian states and territories, Britain and New Zealand and we are beginning to collect material for other parts of the world where available.